 What is a solar proposal?

 A solar proposal describes the design of a solar project, its various elements, expected output, contract terms, and financing.
-Once a proposal is received by the customer, the next step is signing a contract in alignment with the solar proposal.
+Once the customer receives a proposal, the next step is signing a contract in alignment with the solar proposal.

 What is solar proposal software?

-Solar proposal software enables developers and installers to quickly generate solar system designs tailored to individual customers’ needs.
+Solar proposal software enables developers and installers to quickly generate full proposals (complete with system design, pricing, financing options, and even a contract) tailored to individual customers’ needs.
 Solar proposal software takes the guesswork out of designing a PV system with user-friendly tools that can be quickly and efficiently deployed in the field with minimal training.

-What are the benefits of using solar sales proposal software?
+What are the benefits of using solar proposal software?

 - Improved solar sales management combining quotes, invoicing, and customer management tools into one package

-- Clear communication showing customer the benefits of going solar
+- Clear communication showing customers the benefits of going solar

 - Faster turnaround time and greater customer engagement

-- Streamlined workflow to draft proposals in seconds, apply for permitting, and automatically generate contracts
+- Streamlined workflow to draft proposals in seconds, apply for financing, and automatically generate contracts

 Hungry for more tips for top-notch solar proposals?
 Schedule a customized, no-pressure demo to see how Sales Mode can help supercharge your proposals.